How to Become a Profitable Amazon Seller

 The hassle-free way to sell on this site is to become an Amazon FBA Seller.

 This means that all your orders are “Fulfillment by Amazon.”
 In other words, Amazon handles the shipping, delivery, and, if need be, returns and refunds or exchanges.
 You don’t have to keep or manage inventory either.
 You simply send your items (which you’ve bought wholesale) to one of Amazon’s many warehouses around the country.
 Then every time somebody orders – they receive the order and ship it out for you.
-This is very similar to having an online drop-shipping based business.
+As mentioned above this is just about as close to a hands-off online drop-shipping based business as you can get.

 Making Your Amazon Seller Business the Most Profitable It Can Be